BAMresearch/SasModelsExplorer/readme.md

 - `"sphere@hardsphere"`: sphere model with a hard-shell structure factor.
 - `"sphere@hardsphere+porod"`: sphere model with a hard-shell structure factor and additional Porod slope.

 The entire sasmodels library is available, which you can combine, multiply, subtract with the syntax alluded to above...
+A help text with the available models is displayed when a nonexistent model is entered.

 ### Logging and Debugging
 The application uses `logging` for tracking parameter changes:
 - Logs are printed in the console to show current parameter values.
 - To enable detailed logs, set the logging level to `DEBUG` in the code or use the -vv option at the CLI.

+### Current issues
+Also check the "issues" in the Github repository.
+- The app currently does not display 2D scattering models.
+They will probably not be fast enough to be fun anyway
+- There is an issue clearing the parameters when entering a new model, causing the new parameters to be shifted down in the UI.
+- There should be a timeout for model calculations that take long.
+- The font in the help dialog is not monospaced, which makes it hard to read.

 ### Contributing
 Contributions are welcome!
 Feel free to open issues or submit pull requests.